Contact Us

 During World War 11 the Coastguard Service was placed under the Ministry of Shipping (later the Ministry of War Transport) The "dawn patrol", used against smugglers in the 1840s, was re-introduced, although they now watched for spies and saboteurs, mine-laying aircraft and drifting mines.
 All Coast Guards wore battledress and carried rifles or sten-guns.
 To assist the regular officers more auxiliaries were recruited; by 1940 there were 5,000 of them.
 With some reluctance, responsibility was restored to the Trade department in 1945, which, after various name changes, is now the Department of Transport.

 Harry Bird rented all three cottages from Lord Churston possibly from the early '30's.
 The Healeys took over the rent from Dorothy and had the cottages for about 20 years in their own name.
-They have always regretted giving up the lease.
+They always regretted giving up the lease.
 They paid £15 per month for all three and had to go in person to pay the money to 'Waterson' the agent on 'Lady Day' (?)
 They actually lived in the Coast Guard Cottage but Gertie lived in the Watch Cottage and used to do Teas in the summer months to make a 'bit of pin money'.
 She lived there for years and brought up Thalia, Iris and Joy who had to walk to school everyday to Brixham over the hill.

 John used to keep lobster pots in the boat house, he used to catch quite a few and sell them to Brixham.
 He used to drive up and down every day to get to work.